IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # Website / Webapp

-The website https://ffxivdpscalc.azurewebsites.net allows an easier time for people without coding knowledge to use the simulator.

-(Note that the website will be taken down once the webapp is done)

-You can also download a beta version of the desktop app that runs locally and does not have any of the limitations the website is subject too : https://github.com/IAmPythagoras/ffxivcalcWebApp .
+You can download the desktop app to use within coding : https://github.com/IAmPythagoras/ffxivcalcWebApp .

 # Install